MarcBoule/OnelabModels/ShellAndKelvin/README.md

 * [2D-Planar](#2Dplanar)

-More specifically, the electrostatic potential is simulated for a single perfectly conducting sphere, or a pair of perfectly conducting parallel cylindrical conductors (called wirepair); given the symmetry that is exploited, only one of these two wires is visible in the geometric model.
+More specifically, the electrostatic potential is simulated for a single perfectly conducting sphere, or a pair of perfectly conducting parallel cylindrical conductors (called wirepair); given the symmetry that is exploited, only one of the two wires is visible in the geometric model of the wirepair.

 The electric field energy in the entire unbounded space is computed in both geometries, from which the capacitance can then be established.
 For the cylindrical case, it is the capacitance between the two wires, and in the spherical case, it is the capacitance with respect to infinity (i.e. an outer shell at infinity).

+*Disclaimer*: This is still a work in progress for the spherical and axisymmetrical cases, where the Kelvin transformation requires extra considerations: a factor of 1/_r_ still needs to be accounted for, as is visible in equation (6) in the Chen 1997 TMAG paper titled _A review of finite element open boundary techniques for static and quasistatic electromagnetic field problems_.

 ## General remarks